mo-ajones/weather/forecast.md

 ## Today

-Bright and shiny
+Bright and less shiny

 ## Tomorrow

-Same again AFAICS
+Heaving it down!